lttle-cloud/samples/postgresql/README.md

 The sample is deployed using [Manual Flash Mode](https://docs.lttle.cloud/docs/resources/machines#manual) on lttle.cloud.

-## Prerequisites

-Make sure you are logged in to both lttle.cloud using `lttle login`.

 ## Deploy

 To deploy the PostgreSQL server to lttle.cloud, run: